The name of the organization is the Wisconsin School Social Workers Association and is referred to as WSSWA.

 The Committee shall be responsible for organizing and conducting the annual Conference and other professional development opportunities.

-The Committee shall review and evaluate all matters pertaining to professional practice, including development and updating position papers
+The Committee shall review and evaluate all matters pertaining to professional practice, including development and updating position papers.

 The Committee shall handle all matters pertaining to visibility and public relations regarding School Social Work and WSSWA.
 The Committee shall develop and maintain press releases, promotional products, and related promotional materials.
 The Committee shall publish an association newsletter at least quarterly.
+This committee will maintain the website and social media.

 The Committee will prepare a slate of candidates for expiring terms of office (for board members and board officers) to be presented at the Summer Board meeting and will conduct elections for such positions in accordance with the WSSWA constitution.
 Nominations for Board officer positions will also be accepted from the floor at the Summer Board meeting.
 Candidates for officers’ positions will come from the current Board of Directors and will be voted on by the Board of Directors.